Planning for Your Child’s School Physical: What to Expect

 Think About Other Prescriptions

 It’s also important to bring along a list of the medications that your child takes regularly.
 If any were prescribed by another doctor or specialist, your child’s doctor might not be aware of them.
-Just jot down the drug name, dosage and how often your child takes the medication, and bring that information with you.
+Be sure to write down the drug name, dosage and how often your child takes the medication, and bring that information with you.

 If your child needs the school office or school nurse to keep extra medication on hand, let your doctor know.
 These can include: